forestgrape/coronavirus/5_epidemiological/spread_analyses.md

   > * The first trams in Switzerland were not in the urban centres but up in mountainous and rural Engadin brought by British tourists [to confirm].

-### Nepal
+### Transmissions in Nepal
 ##### Spring 2021
 * Covid cases: Nepal is confronted for the first time with many severe Covid cases.
-* Possible causes: Similar to Northern India, at the foothills of the Himalaya there's dry air in the spring.
-The wave swept over from Northern India.
+* Possible causes: Similar to northern India, at the foothills of the Himalaya there's dry air in the spring.
+The wave swept over from northern India.

-### South America
+### Transmissions in South America

 <!--
 #### Observations Spring 2020